Gary Malarkey: East Perth

 Malarkey was born at Armadale, but learnt the Australian game at Trinity College and joined East Perth at the age of 18.
 Although he debuted on a half forward flank in the second game of 1971, he could only notch 2 senior games that year.
 Tried in defence the following year, he quickly demonstrated his outstanding potential by appearing in all 23 games and lined up at full back in the Royals 1972 premiership team.

 Although not tall for a key defender (185 cm) Malarkey was extremely strong and he showed an early propensity for close checking defence, revelling in tough man on man duels.
-He had excellent anticipation and good pace over the first 20 meters as well as being a strong mark and superb kick, often challenging the centre circle with his punts from the full back line.
+He had excellent anticipation and good pace over the first 20 metres as well as being a strong mark and superb kick, often challenging the centre circle with his punts from the full back line.
 In his second full season (1973) Malarkey captured East Perth's fairest and best trophy and represented WA against South Australia.
 He was signed by Geelong but East Perth imposed a minimum service requirement of 100 league games before a clearance would be granted.
 He thus stayed for a further 3 years before finally crossing to the Cats in 1977.